luisdegouveia/artnow_project/readme.md

 ### BACKLOG

+- Expand the list of museums for each city.
 - More cities in the "Museums" section.
 - A section of art galleries.
 - A section for young artist.